 Gregory “Greg” McCoy

-Greg McCoy attends First Presbyterian Church in Fort Worth, Texas.
-He is an Elder, serves as Assistant Clerk and is a Former Trustee.
-Greg holds positions on numerous boards and committees including Youth Orchestra of Greater Fort Worth (treasurer); Board Member of the Van Cliburn Foundation; Alzheimer’s Association, North Central Texas Chapter (Audit Committee & Former President).
-He attended the University of Texas at Austin earning both a B.B.A and an MPA – Tax and is currently with the Luther King Capital Management Corp.
+Greg McCoy is a member of First Presbyterian Church in Fort Worth, Texas where he serves as an Elder, Assistant Clerk and Former Trustee.
+He holds positions on numerous boards and committees including Youth Orchestra of Greater Fort Worth (Executive Committee, Past President); Treasurer and Executive Committee member of the Van Cliburn Foundation; Fort Worth Club Board of Governors.
+Greg attended the University of Texas at Austin earning both a B.B.A and an MPA – Tax and is currently with the Luther King Capital Management Corp.

 Plainsboro, New Jersey

-Michele is Vice Provost of Princeton University.
+Michele is Vice Provost for Institutional Equity and Diversity at Princeton University.
 She is a member of Witherspoon Street Presbyterian Church where she serves as an elder.
-She is Trustee and Vice-chair at Isles, Inc., and trustee at Princeton Public Library Foundation.
-Michele received degrees from Yale University and Brooklyn College, City University of New York.
+She is Trustee and Chair at Isles, Inc. and Treasurer at Westminster Foundation.
+Michele received degrees from Yale University (B.A.) and Brooklyn College of the City University of New York (M.F.A.).

 Rev. Dr. John M. Nelsen